Deep Bayesian inference for seismic imaging with tasks: Introduction

-A crucial objective of our study is translating the uncertainty in seismic imaging to uncertainty in downstream tasks such as horizon tracking.
-Horizon tracking is a task performed after imaging that leads to a stratigraphic model.
+A crucial objective of our study is translating the uncertainty in seismic imaging to uncertainty in downstream tasks such as horizon tracking, semantic segmentation, and tracking CO$_2$ plumes in carbon capture and sequestration projects.
+Horizon tracking, which this papers focuses on, is a task performed after imaging that leads to a stratigraphic model.
 Horizon trackers use well data and seismic images to delineate stratigraphy and are typically sensitive to structural and stratigraphic unconformities.
 In these challenging areas, the horizons do not continuously extend spatially, e.g., may be discontinuous due to vertical displacement via faults, hence tracking horizons across unconformities may not be trivial.
 Failure to include uncertainty on tracked horizons have major implications on the identification of risk.
 Since the accuracy of horizon tracking is directly linked to the quality of the seismic image, we systematically incorporate uncertainties of seismic imaging into horizon tracking.
 We achieve this by feeding samples from the imaging posterior to an automatic horizon tracker \citep{wu2018least} and obtain an ensemble of likely horizons in the image.
-Compared to conventional imaging and manual tracking of horizons, our approach allows us to rigorously quantify uncertainty in the location of the horizons due to noise in shot records and modeling errors, e.g., linearizations errors.
+Compared to conventional imaging and manual tracking of horizons, our approach allows us to rigorously quantify uncertainty in the location of the horizons due to noise in shot records and modeling errors, e.g., linearization errors.
 Our probabilistic framework also admits nondeterministic horizon trackers, e.g., uncertain control points or multiple human interpreters.
-This approach differs fundamentally from other recently developed automatic seismic horizon trackers based on machine learning \citep[see e.g.,][]{peters2019, peters2020eage, geng2020deep, shi2020waveform} because horizon uncertainty is ultimately driven by data (through the intermediate imaging distribution), and not from label (control point) uncertainty alone.
+There are parallels between the probabilistic framework we propose for quantifying uncertainty in downstream tasks and the interrogation theory \citep{interrogation}.
+The purpose of this theory is to answer questions about an unknown quantity by designing experiments (inverse problems) that facilitate answering the question.
+The probabilistic framework we developed can be described as an application of interrogation theory in that the seismic survey and shot records are provided with no need to design further experiments, and the question involves quantifying uncertainty in horizon tracking.
+Our probabilistic framework differs fundamentally from other recently developed automatic seismic horizon trackers based on machine learning \citep[see e.g.,][]{peters2019, geng2020deep, peters2020eage, shi2020waveform} because horizon uncertainty is ultimately driven by data (through the intermediate imaging distribution), and not from label (control point) uncertainty alone.

 In the following sections, we first mathematically formulate deep-prior based seismic imaging, by introducing the likelihood function and the deep prior approach.
 Next, we describe our proposed SGLD-based sampling approach and its challenges.
 Subsequently, we introduce a framework to tie uncertainties in imaging to uncertainties in horizon tracking, which allows for deterministic and nondeterministic horizon tracking.
 We present two realistic examples derived from real seismic image volumes obtained in different geological settings.
 These numerical experiments are designed to showcase the ability of the proposed deep-prior based approach to produce seismic images with limited artifacts.
 We conclude by demonstrating our probabilistic horizon tracking approach, which includes estimates for confidence intervals associated with the imaged horizons in the two aforementioned examples.